deeptir18/dpdk-netperf/README.md

    build/netperf.
 5. Make sure huge pages are initialized; otherwise the application will fail.
 6. Both the server and client must be run as root.
-7. This currently depends on a patch to DPDK to try out manual memory registration.
-The patch is included in this repo.
-8. I have also tried copy pasting this folder into the applications folder within a DPDK 20 repository (which uses ninja and meson for compilation), and with minimal changes, it will also work there.
+7. I have also tried copy pasting this folder into the applications folder within a DPDK 20 repository (which uses ninja and meson for compilation), and with minimal changes, it will also work there.
+Note that you would also need to apply a patch to that DPDK as well/

 ## Running the server:
 The server command line should look something like: